DELUUXE/DiscordChroma/README.md

 # DiscordChroma
 a windows app that enables discord events to trigger razer chroma lighting on supported devices

-# all development to this project has been stoped, this repository is only here for someone else to continue if they so whish.
+# all development to this project has been stoped, this repository is only here for someone else to continue if they so wish.

 Note: "selfbot's" (which is used here for connecting to discord) are against Discord their ToS, there is a very small change that you get banned.